aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 This is very similar to the [Hitcounter construct](../../20-typescript/40-hit-counter/300-resources.html) from the TypeScript workshop with some slight modifications.

 Next, update `index.ts` in `constructs/src` by adding the following code on line 1:

 {{<highlight typescript>}}
 export * from './hitcounter';
 {{</highlight>}}

 {{% notice info %}} Note: Projen only transpiles Typescript files in `src` folder {{% /notice %}}

 Finally, lets add a simple test for our new construct to ensure the projen build process succeeds.
-Rename the `hello.test.ts` file found in `constructs\test` directory to `constructs.test.ts` and replace the contents with the following code:
+Rename the `hello.test.ts` file found in `constructs\test` directory to `hitcounter.test.ts` and replace the contents with the following code:

 {{<highlight typescript>}}
 import * as cdk from 'aws-cdk-lib';
 import { Template } from 'aws-cdk-lib/assertions';